 Anyone who knows the first thing about American comedy is familiar with the legend of Dean Martin.
-A star of the stage, screen, and a roast-master supreme, Dean Martin has been called “the King of Cool” by his friends and contemporaries.
+A star of the stage, screen, and a roast-primary supreme, Dean Martin has been called “the King of Cool” by his friends and contemporaries.
 He managed to walk the line between groundbreaking comedy and maintaining a place in the hearts of mainstream America in the 1940s and 50s.

 Martin passed away in 1995 at age 78, but his legacy lives on- partly in the form of his $1.8 million home in Palm Springs, CA. Known as the “Tea Dance House,” the Martin home has a 2,342 square foot floor plan and has all of the markers of high style and class that were typical of the 1960s.
 It was a primary hangout for the “Rat Pack” of which Martin was a ranking member, and it’s easy to see why with its lavish and easy-going pool area, backed by the long profile of the building itself.

 Stepping into the main living area, one gets the impression of having died and gone to heaven, and that God is a jazz piano fan.
 The room is big, wide, and open with white walls, floors, and ceiling, mirrored pillars and an arched ceiling reminiscent of a wooden longboat.

 The long open room has a row of sliding glass doors which open to the pool area, making the barrier between the indoor and outdoor area vanishingly transparent.
 It has the effect of conjoining the indoor and outdoor areas, making them amenable to roaring cocktail parties with huge guest lists.
 It’s likely that every major celebrity of the time has walked these spaces at least once.